mikewarrior/react-video-slicer/README.md

 # `Welcome to VideoSlicer App`

-This is an example app to show the use of HTML5 video on React and HTML5 video fragments.
+This is an example app to show the use of HTML5 video on [ReactJS](https://reactjs.org/) and HTML5 video fragments.

 ## `Dependencies`

-To be able to execute this app you need NodeJS and NPM installed in you machine.
+To be able to execute this app you will need [NodeJS](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed in your machine.

 ## `Setting up the app`